VMatosECC/Insurance-Company-App/README.md

 # Insurance-Company-App
-    The app implements a simple insurance company app.
+    The app implements a simple insurance company.
 It has three classes: Person, Customer, and Agent.
     - Person is the base class for Customer and Agent.
     - Customer has a vector of policy numbers (home, cars, etc.)
     - Agent has a vector of customers.